kaiyumdev/js-calculator/readme.md

 - Multiplication
 - Division

-## Getting Started

-To use the calculator, simply open the `index.html` file in a web browser.
-The calculator interface will be displayed, and you can start performing calculations right away.

 ## Usage

 1. Enter numbers using the number buttons.
 2. Select the operation (+, -, \*, /) you want to perform.
 3. Press the "=" button to see the result.

-## Screenshots

-To include a clickable link to your live site directly in your README file, you can use the following Markdown syntax:

-markdown
-Copy code

 # Simple Calculator